A flash of pink, and green, now gold, then white:

 Thus so each season’s guidon gleams and goes.

-Why does the hand of Time, this color wheel
+Why must Time’s hand this spiral color wheel

 ‘Til every hue on this great rounded reel

-Still truth does tell, the turning of this world
+Still truth proclaims, the turning of this world

 Slows every year an infinitesimal part,

-But to our eyes this seems a lie fair bold
+But to our eyes this stands a lie fair bold

-So changes then our world by sleight of hand,
+So shifts our world by Nature’s sleight of hand,

 Yet thus deceived, most find the circuit grand.